 At this tenuous juncture in the U.S.-China relationship, empirical understanding of Chinese favorability among Americans is of the utmost importance.
-While the opinions of the U.S. public are well-reflected in frequent opinion polls conducted by polling centers and academics, similar queries of U.S. elite opinion are infeasible through traditional survey methods.
-Congressional opinion is especially consequential due to Congress’s role as both policymaker and leader in public discourse.
+While the opinions of the U.S. public are well-reflected in frequent opinion polls conducted by polling and academics centers, similar queries of U.S. elite opinion are infeasible through traditional survey methods.
+Congressional opinion is especially consequential due to Members of Congress being both policymakers and leaders in public discourse.

-Enter the U.S. Congressional Tweets project: an ongoing 21st Century China Center endeavor to generate and monitor measures of Congressional opinion towards China through Tweets by congressmen.
+Enter the U.S. Congressional Tweets project: an ongoing 21st Century China Center endeavor to generate and monitor measures of Congressional opinion towards China through Tweets by members of congress.
 We hope to benchmark the current state of congressional opinion towards China in relation to previous periods and extending into the future.

-We gather approximately 3,500 China-related tweets by current U.S. Senators and House of Representatives members dating back to 2008.
+We gather approximately 3,500 China-related tweets by current Senators and Representatives dating back to 2008.
 To contextualize the opinion measures we develop, 1,000 Congressional tweets related to Iran and 1,000 tweets related to Canada are also analyzed.
 Does U.S. congressional opinion about China as expressed on Twitter align more closely with opinion of an ally and partner such as Canada?
 Or does it instead mirror views of a country such as Iran, which has received widespread condemnation in the U.S. political arena?
-What issues are most salient to U.S. congressmen?
+What issues are most salient to American national policymakers?

 Sentiment Classification

 To engineer a measure of congressional “sentiment” towards China similar to polling-generated favorability ratings, we classify the polarity of each tweet towards China, Iran, or Canada on a scale from “1” (very negative) to “5” (very positive).
 We then compute a polarity index.
-Hand-classification by human “hand-coders” is utilized at this stage to ensure maximum accuracy.
-We are exploring the viability of supervised machine-learning classification algorithms for future iterations.
+Classification by human “hand-coders” is utilized at this stage to ensure maximum accuracy.
+For future iterations, we are exploring the viability of supervised machine-learning classification algorithms.

 Topic Modeling